Charme-Lee/CHALIS24038_PTO2502_GroupA_Charme_Lishivha_JSL03/README.md

 - 🔍 Filter Completed Tasks: A dedicated function filters and displays only tasks with status "done".

 - 📋 Console Logging:

--Logs all tasks to the console under a clear label.

 - Logs only completed tasks under a "Completed Tasks" section for quick access.